-I know I am not having children and I have no desire of being a homeowner (that might change on this journey) so right there that clears up a lot of things I do not have to plan for but I do have to make sure I am living somewhere, I am eating food, definitely need clean clothes, and my hair needs to be maintained and of course have some fun and enjoy life.
+I know I am definitely not having children and I might own a home.
+So right there I am clear on a lot of things I want in my life.
+I am cooking my meals.
+I definitely need clothes and keep them clean, my hair needs to be maintained and of course I need to have some fun and enjoy life.

 As of right now, I have debt that total is $7,351.55 (June 14, 2019)

 In a previous article, I wrote about the 7 stages of financial independence once I started to educate myself on personal finance and really got clear on what I want and not follow every advice out there.
-Self-confidence started to develop.
+My self-confidence has started to develop.

 I broke things down into activity targets.
 Which eliminated a lot of confusion and it also showed me I have important things to do and I also have a destination ahead of me.
 Staying connected in the personal finance community showed me I am not the only one doing this and it also showed me I am capable of choosing the right things for myself and I keep myself accountable by making these blog posts and also updating my youtube channel.

-I hope to be debt-free by December 2019 no later than February 2020, but that really is all dependent on how much income I have coming in and how much time I can focus on just making money and sticking to a budget but we will both see how that turns out.
+Undeb.it debt snowball / debt avalanche calculator estimates my debt pay off time frame could be under a year it all depends on how much income I have coming in and how much time I can focus on just making money and sticking to a budget, we will both see how that turns out.